Trusted WordPress tutorials, when you need them most.

 Showing user count to encourage more users to register

 We hope this article helped you learn how to show simple blog stats on your WordPress site.
-You may also want to see our guide on how to choose the best website builder or our expert pick of the best analytics solutions for WordPress users.
+You may also want to see our beginner’s guide on how to show the last visited posts in WordPress or our expert pick of the best popular posts plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.